 We have to be intelligent with our compassion.
 It is of no benefit to give money to a drunken homeless person.
 They are just going to spend it on more drink, compounding their problems.
 It is far better to give them food or give your money to a homeless shelter that helps these people.
-So, compassion isn’t just about giving, it’s about giving sensible, and that could include money, clothing, food, your time and so on.
+So, compassion isn’t just about giving, it’s about giving sensibly, and that could include money, clothing, food, your time, a kind word and so on.

 In a nutshell, compassion is the humane quality of understanding the suffering of others and wanting to do something to alleviate it